labeattie/testpreviewsite/_posts/2022-03-28-drilled-shaft-column-phi-download.md

 I took our two example problem results (although I included the effect of compression steel in the results I used for the example problem in part 1) and compared them to the results given by SpColumn.

 Note that SpColumn uses ACI factors.
-In the case spiral confinement and calculating capacities, the factors for ACI and AASHTO are the same, so we can have an apples to apples comparison.
+In the case spiral confinement and calculating capacities, the factors for ACI and AASHTO are the same, so we can have an apples-to-apples comparison.
 I wanted to mention this though, because ACI uses a 0.65 phi factor in the case of tied confinement, whereas AASHTO still uses 0.75.
 So look out for that if you ever are using a tool that uses ACI factors to get capacities for bridge components.

 I assumed spiral confinement and got the following comparison results: